You can’t stop spam, but you can manage it.

 Become a Patron of Ask Leo! and go ad-free!

 Spam cannot be stopped, and blocking it doesn’t work.
 The “right” way to deal with it is to mark spam arriving in your inbox as spam so that future spam will be automatically routed to your spam or junk folder.
 If your spam filter doesn’t improve over time, it’s probably time to find a new email program or provider.

 The bottom line is, anyone can send you email, period.

 That’s good in that anyone who knows you and your email address can communicate with you via email.

 It’s also bad, since anyone who knows your email address can send you junk trying to sell you stuff or fool you into handing over your private information when you shouldn’t.

-Blocking simply tells your email provider or email program “whenever you get email from this email address, discard it immediately”.
+Blocking simply tells your email provider or email program, “Whenever you get email from this email address, discard it immediately.”

-Because spammers change their email address.
-Often.
-In fact, I’d guess that your 300 spams a day are probably from close to 300 different email addresses.
-And those are 300 different email addresses than the 300 spams you got yesterday, and the day before and the day before that.
+So why doesn’t that work?
+Because “From spoofing” allows spammers to change the email address their spam seems to come from.
+I’d go so far as to guess your 300 spams a day are probably from nearly 300 different email addresses.
+And those are different from the 300 spams you got yesterday and the day before and the day before that.

 Blocking just isn’t a viable approach any more.